-This was introduced in the SD Physical Layer Specification Version 1.10.
+This was introduced in the Physical Layer Specification Version 1.10.
 Therefore, cards that are compatible with earlier versions of the spec do not support it.
-The host shall check the "SD_SPEC" field in the SCR register to identify what version of the spec the card complies with before using CMD6.
+The host should check the "SD_SPEC" field in the SCR register to identify what version of the spec the card complies with before using CMD6.
+It is also possible to check support of CMD6 by bit10 of CCC in CSD.
 It is mandatory for an SD memory card of Version 1.10 and higher to support CMD6.